turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

-To do this, we'll rely on the `state` property of our component, and on the `getInitialState` lifecycle method. `getInitialState` is called on your component when its first created.
+To do this, we'll rely on the `state` property of our component, and on the `getInitialState` lifecycle method. `getInitialState` is called on your component when it's first created.
 It gives you an opportunity to do any initial data fetching (often ajax calls are done here) to set up your component.